fenago/learn-java-12-programming/lab_guide/Lab_5.md

 (their code points).
 We will talk about streams in  *Java Standard Streams*.

-Methods added with Java 11 {#methods-added-with-java-11 .header-title}
+Methods added with Java 11
 --------------------------

 Java 11 introduced several new methods in the [String] class.